Wisconsin Music Educators Association

 • Distinguished Administrator Award

-• Distinguished Legislator Award
+• Government Leadership Award

-• Distinguished School Board Member Award
+• Distinguished School Board Award

 • Melvin F. Pontious Creative Sparks in Music Education Award